Dublin Guide from our Concierges

 1. Kilmainham Gaol

-A spectacular place to visit and a really important part of Ireland’s history.
-It’s beautiful and everyone we send there comes back to thank us for recommending it.
-Get your tickets to Kilmainham Gaol online.
+A spectacular place to visit and to experience such an important part and place of Ireland’s history.
+Everyone we send there comes back to thank us for recommending it – but you need to book in advance.
+Get your tickets t0 Kilmainham Gaol online.

 2. GPO Witness History Museum